 Scroll a little to find and click on Power and select Run the troubleshooter.

 Follow the on-screen instructions in case something is detected.
+Is your Windows computer still shutting down instead of sleeping or hibernating?

 Outdated IMEI drivers can break the power settings that you so thoughtfully applied.
 Open Device Manager by searching for it in Windows search and look for Intel(R) Management Engine Interface option under System Devices.
 When you find it, right-click to select Properties.